What happens if I default on my installment agreement?

 The taxpayer has neglected or refused to pay it.

-As a general rule, liens last as long has the IRS has the right to collect the debt - 10 years from the date the tax is put on the books, referred to as the assessment date.
+As a general rule, liens last as long has the IRS has the right to collect the debt, which is 10 years from the date the tax is put on the books, referred to as the assessment date.
 Note that there are circumstances which extend the 10-year period, for example while an appeal, bankruptcy or Offer in Compromise is in process.

 Also read IRS took money out of bank or paycheck.